 What is a Management Process?

-But, what does the management process look like in reality?
+But, what does the business process management look like in reality?

 Here is how it would look like for a blogging team.